SAP-archive/teched2021-DAT162/exercises/ex0/README.md

 ## Summary

-You've now a basic understanding of ...
+You've now a basic understanding of SAP Master Data Governance and hwo this workshop is structured.

 Continue to - [Exercise 1 - Getting a BTP Trial Account and Subscribing to MDG Cloud](../ex1/README.md)